Smoking ceremony: Biological properties

-Emu Bush
+Emu bush

-Emu bush, otherwise known as Berrigan, is a traditional medicine sacred to Aboriginal Australian cultures.
+Emu bush, otherwise known as berrigan, is a traditional medicine sacred to Aboriginal Australian cultures.
 Research has shown that there is variation in the quantity and types of essential oils produced by plants across NSW.
 These chemovariants correlate to different ceremonial uses of the plant.
-For example, the Western Australian Emu Bush is a different chemotype which contains some toxic compounds, so Australian Sandalwood is more common in ceremonial life.
+For example, the Western Australian emu bush is a different chemotype which contains some toxic compounds, so Australian sandalwood is more common in ceremonial life.

-Temperature is known to affect the antimicrobial activity of beneficial compounds in Emu Bush.
+Temperature is known to affect the antimicrobial activity of beneficial compounds in emu bush.
 Pyrolysis and burning of the plant also increase the physical benefits of the plant.
 Medicinal benefits are maximised through elements of the ceremony.
 Individuals participating in the ceremony are directly exposed to the smoke as the leaves are brought closer to their skin and face, and artefacts are sometimes singed alongside the leaves when used for surgery.

-Australian Sandalwood
+Australian sandalwood

-As with other Sandalwood species, Australian Sandalwood essential oils are known to be anti-inflammatory and anti-bacterial.
+As with other sandalwood species, Australian sandalwood essential oils are known to be anti-inflammatory and anti-bacterial.
 While the oils are known to cause skin sensitization in people with allergies, fumigation does not carry the same risks to community members due to the decreased absorption and changes in chemistry that occur upon burning the leaves.
 Additionally, a randomised controlled trial of 87 women showed evidence that aromatherapy reduced anxiety during image-guided breast biopsy, with sandalwood showing the most significant effect, and one of the compounds within the oil may guard against skin cancer.
-These powerful physical properties bring serious benefits for Indigenous communities in the various contexts of smoking ceremonies, particularly as smoking ceremonies expose not only the skin but the respiratory tract to the oils.
+These physical properties are perceived to bring benefits for Australian Indigenous communities in the various contexts of smoking ceremonies, particularly as smoking ceremonies expose not only the skin but the respiratory tract to the oils.